The Road to Peace in Afghanistan Passes Through China

 Beijing is also making inroads with the Taliban to prevent an all-out war from spilling into Pakistan and Central Asia.
 Often, powers promise aid in exchange for a cessation of hostilities, but China has historically had a different approach, and that’s set to grow.
 “China prioritizes commercial investments and has never used aid as a carrot to dangle in front of parties to stop the violence,” says Raghav Sharma, director of Afghanistan studies at the Jindal School of International Affairs.
 China already has contracts to copper mines 25 miles from Kabul and oil in the north.

 Sharma expects China to also strengthen the financing for Afghan anti-narcotics units and Afghan border patrols to ensure any violence stays contained within the country’s borders.
 China says it is worried that Afghanistan could serve as a haven for the East Turkestan Islamic Movement (ETIM) — which it accused of terrorism in Xinjiang — if the country collapses, a threat that Sharma believes is overstated.
 “I think China just uses the ETIM card to justify the persecution of its own Uighur Muslim population,” he says.

 There’s no exaggeration when it comes to the presence of terrorist groups such as the Islamic State group in Afghanistan though, and that’s a cause for concern for both China and the U.S. The Taliban also continues to terrorize civilians and seize territory, all in a bid to improve its bargaining position in negotiations.
-But that plan backfired when Trump abruptly canceled peace talks just three days before the anniversary of 9/11, citing the death of an American soldier on Thursday as inexcusable.
+But that plan backfired in 2019 when Trump abruptly canceled peace talks just three days before the anniversary of 9/11, citing the death of an American soldier on Thursday as inexcusable.
 “What kind of people would kill so many people to strengthen their bargaining position,” the president tweeted.
 “They didn’t.
 They only made it worse.”